 The network runs many penny games (with very worthwhile prizes due to the extremely large number of players participating) but it is down to the individual sites to decide whether or not to run free games and most do; Gala for instance runs free games interspersed with pay games for several hours a day in the exclusive Allsorts room .
 The prizes in Virtue Fusion powered free rooms are usually bingo bonus, often with larger cash prizes available via Superbooks.
 Dedicated free bingo rooms for new players are a feature of some, but not all Virtue Fusion sites and again, the prizes in these are almost always bingo bonus.

 Free bingo at Gamesys sites runs as part of special promotions.
 To participate you need to have played £2 or more real cash in the preceding 7 days.

 The Microgaming network used to run a few free 90 ball games for recent depositors, with bingo bonus prizes, but this now seems to have stopped completely.

 The Dragonfish main network made changes back in 2015 that involved getting rid of most of the free bingo and restricting it to players who had made a deposit in the previous 7 days.
 At the start of 2018 free bingo for all funded players returned in the form of one room with small bonus prizes and a weekly jackpot room (as well as various premium rooms requiring a recent deposit), but both of these are shared with Joy of Bingo.
-The other Dragonfish network, the no-bonus Real Bingo Network, also has room with the small prizes but pays them in cash.
+The other Dragonfish network, the no-bonus Real Bingo Network, also has a free room with small prizes but pays them in cash.